 Following a blended learning approach, students will learn through a wide variety of flexible learning and teaching methods both in digital and in person learning environments, underpinned by a significant amount of self-directed learning.
-The learning and teaching strategies include webinars and seminars, digital and practical workshops, group and individual tutorials, peer and tutor led discussions, mini-conference days, studio-and lab-based application, as well as independent and selfdirected work.
+The learning and teaching strategies include webinars and seminars, digital and practical workshops, group and individual tutorials, peer and tutor led discussions, mini-conference days, studio-and lab-based application, as well as independent and self-directed work.
 Students will be encouraged to work collaboratively with peers within and external to their programme as part of their learning experience.

 To assist learning, students will have access to a range of additional support provided by the dance science laboratory team, student support, audio-visual and digital enhanced learning teams, as well as library support.
+Skills Workshops embedded each module provide further support for the development of academic and research skills specific to the module learning outcomes and assessments.
 Individual and/or group tutorial support is offered to students in preparation for assessments.
 Academic tutor office hours are also available to students.